 An advantage of this option may be that for certain nationalities it is generally a lot simpler to acquire this permit.
 If a chiropractor is from the USA, he or she can invoke the Dutch American Friendship Treaty (DAFT) which offers favorable conditions for freelancers.
-Japanese, Bolivian and Turkish nationals also have also have treaty-based advantages.
-Nationals of other countries have to comply with the point system.
+Japanese, Bolivian, and Turkish nationals also have treaty-based advantages.
+Nationals of other countries must comply with the point system.

 For more information, please contact Thomas van Houwelingen.